kailash-manasarovar/statement/docs/timeline/2024/march.md

 - Before we begin, people are coming in to listen.
 Many of them look at me and smile.
 - I recognize a couple as [two people I saw on the beach](../2023/september.md#dog-tags-and-his-missus) following me and part of the group of people making sexual noises the September previous.
 - At 7.30, the concert begins.
-- At that moment, the lights go down, and the door to the hall opens, and in walks a woman who has dressed to look exactly like Elaine Black, my friend who committed suicide.
+- At that moment, the lights go down, and the door to the hall opens, and in walks a woman who has dressed to look exactly like Lorraine Blackbourn, my friend who committed suicide.

 ![The most evil people in Denia by far](../../content/images/lorraine-at-the-piano-concert.png)